Sjeiti/ronvalstarnl/src/data/markdown/fortpolio_perlin-noise-port-java-actionscript-3.md

 # Perlin noise port from Java to ActionScript 3

-<p>Since my Processing endeavors I&#8217;ve grown quit fond of Perlin noise.
-The Flash implementation was rather poor so I converted Ken Perlins original Java class to ActionScript and implemented octaves, falloff and random seed.</p>
+Since my Processing endeavors I've grown quit fond of Perlin noise.
+The Flash implementation was rather poor so I converted Ken Perlins original Java class to ActionScript and implemented octaves, falloff and random seed.